Texas Health Hospital Mansfield

 Texas Health Hospital Mansfield is a non-profit hospital campus in Mansfield, Texas, United States and is the second joint venture between Texas Health Resources and AdventHealth.
+The hospital is designated a Level IV trauma center by Texas Health and Human Services.

 History

-On July 12, 2018, Texas Health Resources and Adventist Health System announced that they would have a four-story hospital and a 80,000-square-foot medical office building built in Mansfield, Texas for $150 million.
-Construction began in the fall of 2018.
+On July 12, 2018, Texas Health Resources and Adventist Health System, announced that they would have a four-story, 195400 sqfoot hospital and a 80000 sqfoot medical office building built in Mansfield, Texas on 38 acre for $150 million.

+The Beck Group began construction of the medical campus that they designed in the fall of 2018.
 The surgical and ICU patient rooms were constructed with modular restroom pods.
 The reason this was done was the construction site was plagued by bad weather and there was a shortage of skilled workers.

 On December 1, 2020, Texas Health Mansfield opened with 59 beds and has a capacity to expand to 95 beds.
-The hospital is 195,400 square foot.
-Due to the COVID-19 pandemic the grand opening was cancelled, Texas Health Resources donated the money to Mansfield Independent School District, Harvest in Mansfield Center, Toys for Tots, Mansfield Mission Center and Mansfield Cares.
+It is located by U.S. Route 287 and 1 mile from Texas State Highway 360 Due to the COVID-19 pandemic the grand opening was cancelled, Texas Health Resources donated the money to Mansfield Independent School District, Harvest in Mansfield Center, Toys for Tots, Mansfield Mission Center and Mansfield Cares.

+On January 14, 2026, the medical facility opened a new operating theater for robotic surgery.

+Partnership

+On June 15, 2021, Texas Health Hospital began a partnership with Kalamazoo, Michigan based Stryker, by becoming the first medical facility to join its Journey to Zero, by purchasing its products that make operating theatres safer for employees and patients.

+Off campus facility

+In early November 2025, the hospital had a groundbreaking for the Texas Health Neighborhood Care & Wellness Center Midlothian, a 12-bed emergency department in Midlothian, Texas.